 Welcome to Goddard Vets Plaistow

 Set within a parade of shops, our Plaistow branch has been serving the local community for over 40 years.
-Our friendly and enthusiastic team are always happy to assist their clients offering helpful advice on pet health care and animal welfare.
+Our friendly and enthusiastic team is always happy to assist their clients by offering helpful advice on pet health care and animal welfare.